San Ma Lo

 The buildings definitely get less looked after and more rundown the closer you get to the Inner Harbour from the Outer Harbour, which I hadn’t really noticed before.
 Just like the pictures from Cinco Do Outubro, it’s interesting to contrast the prosperity and poverty that coexist so close to each other in many parts of the city.

 The first picture below is of Hotel Central, which opened in 1928 and was Macau’s first high rise building.
 One of the city’s most luxurious hotels for several decades, it was featured in the 1952 movie Macao, starring Jane Russell and Robert Mitchum.
 A precursor to current mega properties like the Galaxy and Venetian, Hotel Central was a true destination in itself, with dining, gaming, and entertainment all provided under one roof.
 After SJM secured a monopoly on gambling city wide in 1962, Hotel Central lost its casino and predictably declined, never to recover.

 Closed since 2015, plans to “restore Hotel Central to its former glory” have yet to be realized.

-The photo below on the right is of the old Grande Hotel Kuoc Chai, which was originally built in the 1920’s.
+The photo below on the right is of the old Grande Hotel Kuoc Chai, which originally opened in 1941.
 Much like Hotel Central, it used to be one of the city’s premier evening venues, mostly due its rooftop terrace that doubled as a nightclub and must have been a blast to be on 70 years ago.
 Macau these days has no such modern comparison, a pity considering how warm the weather is for most of the year.

 The final picture is of Lee Kum Kee, a famous oyster sauce shop, situated up by the Sofitel at the end of San Ma Lo.